Usher (musician): Philanthropy

 Usher founded New Look, a non-profit charity organization which aims to "provide young people with a new look on life through education and real-world experience".
 Its flagship project, camp New Look, ran from July 11 to 23, 2005, in Clark Atlanta University.
 In 2006, the charity started an initiative called Our Block, for which it helped rebuild and revitalize city blocks in New Orleans.
 The project went on one street at a time, and the funding was helped through part of the proceeds of Usher's team-up with Armani Exchange in creating "Love 4 Life" dog tags, which were made available at the company's stores and Web site.
 Since then, Usher has launched chapters of New Look in such cities as Baltimore, Detroit, Los Angeles, Milwaukee, New York, and Washington, D.C.
-New Look has for basic pillars; Talent, Education, Service, and Career.
+New Look has four basic pillars; Talent, Education, Service, and Career.
 New Look program begins in the 8th grade and progresses through a student's high school and post-secondary education.
 Education is the center focus, Usher and his program ensures this.
 Students who participate in Usher's New Look achieve 100% graduation rates and all of New Look participants go on to Higher Education or Job Placement.

 In 1999, Usher participated in "Challenge for the Children", a benefit basketball game hosted by American boy band NSYNC.
 The event, which was held on the campus of Georgia State University, had raised an estimated $50,000 for several local charities.
 In 2005, Usher is one among the artists who signed on for a Hurricane Katrina relief concert.
 He has also performed a public service announcement to promote Do Something's campaign for civic engagement.

 After the devastating events of Hurricane Katrina, Usher launched Project Restart that would go on to help more than 700 families with housing and keeping their lights on.
 Usher also while in New Orleans would meet with students from Dillard and Xavier to aid them with cleaning up the city.
 "I'm here to physically do something and hopefully motivate other people to do the same," said Usher in an interview.
 Usher, because of his efforts and dedication to helping the city of New Orleans rebuild was presented the key to the city of New Orleans in 2008 from former Mayor Ray Nagin.
 Also in this presentation, Usher in his honor was proclaimed his own day, Usher Day.

 In 2011, Usher was honored with the Freedom Award by the National Civil Rights Museum in Memphis.
 The Freedom Awards honor individuals who work for justice, equality, philanthropy, civil and human rights and humanitarian causes.
 Raymond was awarded this honor for his philanthropic work done by his New Look Foundation.
-Others honored with this award in the past Usher included Oprah, Ruby Dee, Harry Belafonte, Cicely Tyson, Coretta Scott King and other great figures.
+Others honored with this award in the past Usher included Oprah, Ruby Dee, Harry Belafonte, Cicely Tyson, Coretta Scott King, and other great figures.